by diego cevallos

 Wesberry said that, although corruption occurs on a larger

-scale in developed countries, ''what happens in latin america is
+scale in developed countries, ''what

 that it is less sophisticated and much more visible.''